 While Amazon do talk about not repeating words from your title or subtitle – they do not talk about not repeating words within keyword slots.
 They don’t seem to mention it either way, as far as I have read or heard.

 In a video created by Amazon themselves, they repeat the same keyword in their example and also talk about putting your keywords in a logical order.
 Therefore, not just putting a jumble of random words together.

 I found this video really helpful when considering how to input your keywords.

 Key points I took from this video….

-- The more individual keywords that were in the 7 slots in their experiments, the lower ranked the books were.
+- The more individual keywords that were in the 7 slots in their experiments, the worse rankings the books had.
 I think this comes down to RELEVANCY.
 You need the keywords to be super relevant to your book.
 There is no point just putting a tonne of words in there and hoping they will rank.
 If you’re not sure it’s completely relevant to your book – DO NOT USE IT.

 - A book during their experiment that didn’t rank at all, had inputted the wrong keywords.
 They had added in keywords for an entirely different book.
 Again, this points to exactly the same thing as above – RELEVANCY.

 - It doesn’t HURT to repeat keywords and it doesn’t BENEFIT you either.
 Amazon talks about not repeating keywords that are already in your title, subtitle and description … but this is just more advice than a warning.
 It won’t hurt you to repeat words, so don’t worry if you do.
 However, it doesn’t help either.

 I feel this gives more additional weight to the second method of keyword input that I outlined in this post.

 This is because, using this method definitely makes you think hard about the relevancy of the phrases you’re putting in.

 You aren’t just inputting single words, but are largely inputting phrases and therefore, you do need to be more selective.